Dwolla/v2-ach-api-docs/source/includes/_labels.md

 A **Label** represents a designated portion of funds within a [Verified Customer's](https://developers.dwolla.com/resources/account-types.html#verified-customer) balance.
 To create a label, you’ll specify the ID of a Verified Customer and an amount.
 Your application will maintain any other Label information or associations.
 Labels can be created, updated, and deleted.
 You can also list all Labels for a Verified Customer Record and list all entries for a specified Label.
 Note that a Verified Customer’s labeled amounts cannot exceed the balance available in such Verified Customer's account.

 <ol class="alerts">
     <li class="alert icon-alert-info">This section outlines a premium feature for the [Dwolla API](https://www.dwolla.com/platform/).
-To learn more about enabling this functionality, please [contact Sales](https://www.dwolla.com/contact?b=apidocs).</li>
+To learn more about pricing and enabling this functionality, please [contact Sales](https://www.dwolla.com/contact?b=apidocs).</li>
 </ol>

 ### Label Links